ankitdarekar02/Imgix/README.md

 The project is developed using Angular 12.0.5

 # Features:
-•	It provides a cool feature of customizing images by changing the texts that features over them.
+•	It provides a cool feature of customizing images by changing the text that features over them.

 •	We can also change the overlay colour as per our choice from the color-picker.